 To check availability and submit your request for a baby bassinet, please contact us by phone as soon as possible after booking your flight, and at least 48 hours before your departure.”

-Max age – must be under two and fit in these bassinet dimensions.
+Max age of baby permitted: Must be under two and fit in these bassinet dimensions.
 71cm x 36cm x 19cm

-Air Mauritius do provide a bassinet on planes.
-They are suitable for babies up to 12 months old and/or weighing up to 11 kg,
+Max weight of baby permitted: Air Mauritius do provide a bassinet on planes.
+They are suitable for babies up to 12 months old and/or weighing up to 11 kg (24lbs)

 “Please note that our baby cots can accommodate infants up to 12 months old and/or weighing up to 11 kg, depending on whichever condition is more restrictive.